Contributing to WifiForge - Developer Documentation and Guidelines

 Core Technologies

-• Python 3.7+: Primary development language (77.8% of codebase)
+• Python 3.7+: Primary development language

 • Mininet-WiFi: Virtual wireless network simulation engine

-• Shell Scripts: Supporting automation (5.5% of codebase)
+• Shell Scripts: Supporting automation and utilities

-WifiForge works with established wireless security tools:
+WifiForge integrates with established wireless security tools:

 • Aircrack-ng Suite: Wireless security tool integration